meganesu/personal-site-v2/src/blog/paper-mario-tutorial.md

 ---
-title: "3 Lessons from Paper Mario to Improve Your Documentation"
+title: "Improve Your Documentation by Playing Paper Mario"
 author: "Megan Sullivan"
 date: "2020-11-11"
 description: "What do good documentation and Paper Mario have in common?
 Scaffolding.
 Learn three ways to improve your docs by supporting readers in their journey to understand complex concepts."